rodneygauna/csci-130-linux-fundamentals/Week 11/lecture-notes.md

 ## About the Rest of the Semester

-There are only three classes left:
+There are only four classes left:

 - November 4
 - November 18